GuessWhatGame/guesswhat/config/guesser/README.md

 # Guesser config

-The guesser task requires to select an object within a list of objects object given a dialogue and a picture.
+The guesser task requires to select an object within a list of objects object given a dialogue and a image.

 The configuration file is divided into three parts:
  - Guesser model definition